agilityfeat/terraform-aws-webrtc-ventures-chime-starter-kit/README.md

 2. [Using AWS Route53 DNS Hostedzone](https://github.com/agilityfeat/terraform-aws-webrtc-ventures-chime-starter-kit/blob/main/examples/external-dns/README.md)

 ## Additional information
 1. If you manage your DNS on AWS Route53, then you can take advantage of the ACM module by setting `use_route53_hostedzone` variable to `true`, supplying the route53 hosted zone details under the `route53_hosted` variable and the hostname under `app_domain`.
-With this option you **MUST** ensure the `acm_cert_arn` is set to `null`.
+With this option set the `acm_cert_arn` to `null`.
-2. If you manage your DNS in a different DNS provider, you can create an ACM certificate following [this guide](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) and then copy the certificate ARN and put it under `acm_cert_arn` variable.
-With this option you must set `use_route53_hostedzone` variable to `false` and `route53_hosted` variable to null for each key within the object.
+2. If you manage your DNS in a different DNS provider, you can [create an ACM certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) and then copy the certificate ARN and put it under `acm_cert_arn` variable.
+With this option you must set `use_route53_hostedzone` variable to `false` and `route53_hosted` variable to `null` for each key within the object.

 Provisioning this module successfuly will:
 1. Create an Auto Scaling Group with scaling alarms for CPU usage and optional ones for Network (In and Out) metrics.